Malcolm Baldrige National Quality Award (MBNQA)

 - Leadership: How upper management leads the organization, and how the organization leads within the community.

-- Strategic planning: How the organization establishes and plans to implement strategic directions.
+- Strategy: How the organization establishes and plans to implement strategic directions.

-- Customer and market focus: How the organization builds and maintains strong, lasting relationships with customers.
+- Customers: How the organization builds and maintains strong, lasting relationships with customers.

 - Measurement, analysis, and knowledge management: How the organization uses data to support key processes and manage performance.

-- Human resource focus: How the organization empowers and involves its workforce.
+- Workforce: How the organization empowers and involves its workforce.

-- Process management: How the organization designs, manages and improves key processes.
+- Operations: How the organization designs, manages and improves key processes.

-- Business/organizational performance results: How the organization performs in terms of customer satisfaction, finances, human resources, supplier and partner performance, operations, governance and social responsibility, and how the organization compares to its competitors.
+- Results: How the organization performs in terms of customer satisfaction, finances, human resources, supplier and partner performance, operations, governance and social responsibility, and how the organization compares to its competitors.